jhap1982/giveituruguay/2012/2012-09-25 - Jobing.com Arena, Glendale, AZ, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Can't Stop
+3. Can't Stop
-Scar Tissue
+4. Scar Tissue
-Factory of Faith
+5. Factory of Faith
-Throw Away Your Television
+6. Throw Away Your Television
-Factory of Faith
+7. Factory of Faith
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Wet Sand
+9. Wet Sand
-I Like Dirt
+10. I Like Dirt
-Up on the Sun tease
+11. Up on the Sun tease
-Under the Bridge
+12. Under the Bridge
-Higher Ground
+13. Higher Ground
-Californication
+14. Californication
-Goodbye Hooray
+15. Goodbye Hooray
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-The Wanton Song tease
+18. The Wanton Song tease
-Suck My Kiss
+19. Suck My Kiss
-Everybody Knows This Is Nowhere
+20. Everybody Knows This Is Nowhere
-Give It Away
+21. Give It Away

 ## Notes